OpenPrinting/cups/INSTALL.md

 - "slackware": Build a Slackware package

-GETTING DEBUG LOGGING FROM CUPS
+Getting Debug Logging From CUPS
 -------------------------------

 When configured with the `--enable-debug-printfs` option, CUPS compiles in